gi-ltd/Codabra/README.md

 The system prompt defines how Claude behaves when responding to your queries.
 You can customize this to make Claude more focused on specific programming languages, frameworks, or coding styles.

+### Context Usage Tracking

+The context usage bar displays how much of Claude's context window is being used by your conversation.
+This helps you monitor your token usage and avoid hitting the context limit (200K tokens).
+The progress bar changes color based on usage:
+- Green: Normal usage (below 70%)
+- Yellow: Moderate usage (70-90%)
+- Red: High usage (above 90%)

+When you approach the context limit, consider starting a new chat to reset the context window.

 ## Privacy & Security

 - Your API key is stored locally in your VSCode settings